-Applicants seeking admission to the Master of Arts in Islamic Studies should have a bachelor’s degree from a recognized institution.
+Applicants seeking admission to the Master of Arts in Islamic Studies should have a bachelor’s degree from a recognized university.
 They must also have a strong undergraduate academic record (minimum 3.0 GPA or equivalent).
 Applicants who wish to pursue the Contemporary Fiqh or Contemporary Qur’anic Studies concentration should have a bachelor’s degree in Shari’a, Islamic Studies, or a related area.

 Applicants who intend to pursue a concentration in Contemporary Fiqh or Contemporary Qur’anic Studies must demonstrate proficiency in Arabic through previous studies (e.g. completing an undergraduate degree in which the language of instruction was Arabic or by completing a proficiency examination offered by CIS).

 Students will be asked to identify a concentration at the time of application.
 This is to ensure that students’ language proficiency is consistent with the concentration they have selected.
 However, students have until the end of their first semester to finalize their selection and may change concentrations as long as they meet the language proficiency requirement at the time of applying.

 The online application form can be accessed here.

 Please note that this application is for admissions only.
 Information on how to apply for funding (where this is an option) is provided to students who have been admitted to the program.

 It is the applicant's responsibility to submit all required documents at the time of application.
 Incomplete applications will not be considered.

 Official electronic copies of transcripts should be submitted as part of the online application.
 Final transcripts and graduation statements are required for all previous university studies.
 All transcripts submitted should include an explanation of the grading system.

 For those who have not completed their current studies, transcripts must include results from the last completed semester of coursework.
 Transcripts in languages other than English or Arabic must be accompanied with an official translation.